wireservice/csvkit/docs/scripts/csvpy.rst

 .. note::

-    Due to platform limitations, csvpy does not accept file input on STDIN.
+    Due to platform limitations, csvpy does not accept file input as piped data via STDIN.

 See also: :doc:`../common_arguments`.